 UAV performance and capability are closely linked to aircraft size, and therefore, small, low-cost aircraft will inherently have payload, speed, power and endurance limitations.
 To date, UAVs have been equipped with small size, lightweight visible-spectrum cameras or, in some cases, near-infrared cameras for conducting air quality measurements.
 Optical sensors that can be carried on-board a UAV for air pollution monitoring, ranking Light Detecting and Ranging (LIDAR) sensors as the best optical device to be used as a payload for air quality monitoring Larger platforms are costly and require a significant financial investment.

 The current technology used in the laboratory presents significant challenges to collecting data.
-We currently use multiple applications for mapping is __S100 camera?____ along with the softwares Mission Planner and GeoSense.
+We currently use multiple applications for mapping such as the Canon S100 camera and the MicaSense RedEdge cameraalong with the software Mission Planner and AgiSoft.
 We conduct flight missions to fly our laboratory unmanned autonomous systems using flight plans preplanned by researchers in the laboratory and collect the data from photos taken from the camera.
 Current imaging platforms require complicated and unreliable gimbal systems to stabilize the cameras which can result in poor image quality.
 Integrating LiDAR sensors into current UAVs would minimize errors caused by unstable flight and would provide high quality models.
 LiDAR sensing is becoming a major method of acquiring high-accuracy geospatial data more economically and safely than traditional in-field methods and evolving as one of the newer and better equipment.
 This will facilitate more precise and targeted studies of ____, which will strengthen the research of UW students.

 Between a camera and LiDAR sensor, cameras measure light reflected from an object into the camera, whereas LiDAR sensors illuminates the objects while avoiding any environmental influences.
 Camera images are typically in color and display a visual image of the surrounding similar to what the human eye experiences but does not measure distance in three dimensions.
 It may work in a number of controlled scenarios, but are ultimately unreliable as single data source.
 They are easily blinded by oncoming light or don’t see anything in twilight or shadows and therefore cannot distinguish important items at a distance, such as traffic signals.
 Velodyne's LiDAR sensor are independent from such environmental factors as the LiDAR sensor itself illuminates the objects while avoiding obstacles by means of spectral and temporal filtering.